-In the case of Underlying Certificates, the Trustee will determine the amount of principal expected to be received on each Underlying Certificate during that month on the basis of Underlying Certificate Factors for those Underlying Certificates for that month.
+In the case of Underlying Certificates or Underlying SMBS Securities, the Trustee will determine the amount of principal expected to be received on each Underlying Certificate or Underlying SMBS Security during that month on the basis of Underlying Certificate Factors for such Underlying Certificate or Underlying SMBS Security for that month.
 The Trustee will obtain the Underlying Certificate Factors in accordance with the related Trust Agreement.
-In the event that an Underlying Certificate Factor is not available on the date specified in the related Trust Agreement, no amounts in respect of principal for the related Underlying Certificate will be distributable to the related Securities on the following Distribution Date.
+In the event that an Underlying Certificate Factor is not available on the date specified in the related Trust Agreement, no amounts in respect of principal for the related Underlying Certificate or Underlying SMBS Security, as applicable, will be distributable to the related Securities on the following Distribution Date.

-The Class Factors for each Distribution Date will reflect the applicable Certificate Factors, Corrected Certificate Factors and/or Calculated Certificate Factors for that month (or in the case of Underlying Certificates, the amount of principal distributable thereon on the preceding Underlying Certificate Payment Date).
+The Class Factors for each Distribution Date will reflect the applicable Certificate Factors, Corrected Certificate Factors and/or Calculated Certificate Factors for that month (or in the case of Underlying Certificates or Underlying SMBS Securities, the amount of principal distributable thereon on the preceding Underlying Certificate Payment Date or Underlying Security Payment Date).
 Amounts calculated by the Trustee based on the Class Factors will be distributed to Holders of Securities on the applicable Distribution Date, whether or not those amounts are actually received on the Trust MBS.

 Each Class Factor is the factor (carried to eight decimal places) that, when multiplied by the Original Class Principal Balance (or the original Class Notional Balance) of the related Class, determines the Class Principal Balance (or Class Notional Balance) of that Class after giving effect to the distribution of principal to be made on the Securities (and any addition to the Class Principal Balance of any Accrual Class or Partial Accrual Class) on the related Distribution Date.
-The Information Agent identified in the Offering Circular Supplement will post the Class Factors, along with the Interest Rate for each Class, on e-Access.
+The Information Agent identified in the Offering Circular Supplement will post the Class Factors, along with the Interest Rate for each Class, on ginniemae.gov.